 While it’s easy to DIY a foot soak, we suggest picking up one of these best foot soaks to create your very own soothing mini bath.

-Best Overall: Dr. Teal’s Pure Epsom Salt Revitalize & Refresh Foot Soak
+Best Overall: Dr. Teal's Epsom Salt Foot Soak

 This pick boasts everything you could want in a foot soak…and more.
 Epsom salts (AKA magnesium sulfate) work to relax achy muscles.
 Peppermint oil makes for an instantly cooling and refreshing feeling that wakes up tired feet, while baking soda acts as a natural deodorizer—never a bad thing.
 And you get all of that at a crazy affordable price and in a convenient resealable bag.

-Trust us, you want to have a bag of Epsom salts on hand—the simple ingredient promotes relaxation, fights inflammation, and relieves aches and pains.
+Trust us, you want to have a bag of Epsom salts on hand.
+Although research is needed to support these claims, this simple ingredient may promote relaxation, fight inflammation, and relieve aches and pains.
 More specifically, you should pick up this bag.
 Along with Epsom salts, it uses hydrating aloe and vitamin E, plus a blend of essential oils for a lovely-yet-subtle scent.
 Use it to soak your feet, add a few cups to your bath, or mix in with your body wash to create an exfoliating scrub.